 Dear Painfully confused,

 Even if you've cut yourself before and your friends know it, you can still reach out to show that you are concerned about them and offer your support.
 In fact, your past experience may make you an even more helpful friend and resource.
-There are many ways to broach the subject with them; in all cases, it's important to move toward these conversations with care.
+There are many ways to broach the subject with them; in all cases, it's good to move toward these conversations with care.

 People naturally want to protect themselves from being judged or socially rejected.
 When and if you approach your friends, it will be up to you to set a tone of listening and helpfulness, rather than judgment or rejection.
 Also, consider the timing and setting of the conversation, as well as using certain body language, words, and tone to convey openness and respect.